 Apple was the first platform that acted against Fortnite, blocking it from the App Store and freezing all game support.
 Not much later, Google also blocked the game.
 Epic Games was ready and waiting, immediately launching two lawsuits against the companies (as well as an ad campaign with the #FreeFortnite hashtag) and claiming their app stores functioned like monopolies.

 In retaliation, Apple banned all Epic Games titles from their App Store and prohibited users from downloading the games onto any Apple hardware, regardless of how you attained the game.
-You may not see a change in these restrictions for a while due to these tedious and fierce lawsuits.
+Unfortunately, this restriction will stay in place while the companies battle it out in court.
 Things are complicated right now, but if you’re feeling lost, here’s our take on the proceedings’ current chapter.

 Bottom Line: If you already had Fortnite installed on your Apple device, you can still play the basic version.
-However, you won’t have access to any new seasons, Battle Passes, cross-play, or multiplayer modes.
-Arguably, these are the best parts of the game, so you might not enjoy playing it much without those options.
+However, you’re limited to the basics, with no way of accessing new seasons, cross-play, Battle Passes, or even multiplayer modes.
+These are the best parts of the game, so you might not have as much fun as you usually do while playing Fortnite.
 Once you delete the game from your Apple device, it’s gone for good because they’ve blocked any possibility of reinstallation.

-On the Google front, things are slightly better.
+On the Google front, things aren’t quite as bleak.
 Fortnite still isn’t available on the Google Play Store, but it’s available from the Epic Games Store directly or the Samsung Galaxy Store.
-You can also still download newer versions to access all of the play options, but we’re not sure how long this will be available, so you should download as much as you can, in case the game also gets taken off of this platform.
+You’re able to access all of the play options by downloading new versions, but you might want to do it as soon as you can, in case the game also gets taken off of this platform.